leanswift/leanswift.github.io/supplierportal/src/pages/23.4.0 PWA/usermanual-supplierportal-item-management-admin.md

 ## Workflow Distribution

-**User Name:** Only one M3 UserName must be configured, and this field is mandatory.
-Verification Task is assigned to the configured username for approval when item creation or update request is submitted.
+**User Name**: The workflow task will be sent to the configured M3 User Name.

-**User Group:** M3 User Group must be configured, and this field is optional.
-Verification Task is sent to all the users in the group configured for approval when item creation or update request is submitted.
+**User Group**: The workflow task will be sent to the configured M3 User Group.

 <div align="right">